folbricht/routedns/doc/configuration.md

 ### Admin

-The Admin listener provides metrics on RouteDNS usage and performance at https://{address}/routedns/vars/.
+The Admin listener provides metrics on RouteDNS usage and performance at https://{address}/routedns/vars/ in [expvar](https://pkg.go.dev/expvar) format.
+These metrics can be exported to be usable by Prometheus using [prometheus-expvar-exporter](https://github.com/albertito/prometheus-expvar-exporter).
+An example configuration is provided below.

 Examples: